wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 **Twitter** - Autopost to your account.

+**Google+** (*with third party library*) - Autopost to your profile or business page.
+Ability to attach your blogpost to Google+ post.

+**Pinterest** (*with third party library*) - Pin your blogpost's featured image to your Pinterest board.

 **LinkedIn** - Autopost to your account.
 Ability to attach your blogpost to LinkedIn post. *Ability to post to Company pages is coming soon.*

 **Blogger/Blogspot** - Autopost to your Blog.

+**Delicious** - Auto-submit bookmark to your account.

 **Tumblr** - Autopost to your account.
 Ability to attach your blogpost to Tumblr post.

-**Google+** (*with third party library*) - Autopost to your profile or business page.
-Ability to attach your blogpost to Google+ post.

-**Pinterest** (*with third party library*) - Pin your blogpost's featured image to your Pinterest board.

-**Delicious** - Auto-submit bookmark to your account.
+**Wordpress** - Auto-submit your blogpost to another blog based on Wordpress.
+This options includes Wordpress.com, Blog.com, etc..

 ... more networks are coming soon ...